You’re fully licensed to sell real estate, so is becoming a REALTOR® that big of a deal?

 Confused?
 Here’s how it breaks down.

 A REALTOR® is a real estate agent who has joined the National Association of REALTORS® (NAR).
-Since its founding in 1908, the NAR has become one of the most influential, and largest, trade associations in the US.
-It has over 1 million members.
+The REALTORS® do not have anything to do with issuing real estate licenses, and the NAR is an indepedent trade organization.
+Since its founding in 1908, the NAR has become one of one of the largest trade associations in the US.
 The NAR represents all types of real estate agents, both commercial and residential.
 As a member, you can belong to one or several of the NAR’s local chapters.

 To become a REALTOR®, you’ll need to fill out an application, get approved, and pay association dues and fees.
-You’ll also need to take and pass an ethics course that hold you to higher standards of practice than the state exam.
+You’ll also need to take and pass an ethics course separate from your state required licensing course.

 Let’s start off with the bad news first.
 Why would you not want to become a REALTOR®?
 What would make you hesitate?